Code of Conduct

 - Plagiarism, cheating and academic dishonesty in all forms are prohibited.

-- Offensive, disruptive or disorderly acts which interfere with the rights of any member of the University community are prohibited.
+- Offensive, disruptive, or disorderly acts which interfere with the rights of any member of the University community, or jeopardize the University's positive relationship with the community, are prohibited.

 - Failure to comply with directions of, and/or disrespectful behavior toward, University officials acting in the performance of their duties is prohibited.